heartshare/galera_demo/README.md

 #### About

 This automation project will use **Vagrant** to create 4 nodes in **Virtualbox**.
 The included **Ansible** playbook will work with both Ubuntu and CentOS systems.
 You can choose to build a MariaDB Cluster or a Percona XtraDB Cluster.
-If you do not wish to build a virtual environment, you may alter the "inventory" file to include your own existing infrastructure and skip the **Vagrant** steps in the **Setup** section below.
+If you do not wish to build a virtual environment, you may alter the [hosts](inventory/hosts) file to include your own existing infrastructure and skip the **Vagrant** steps in the **Setup** section below.

 #### Prerequisites